 Our Inheritance Tax Solicitors can help you maximise the amount you leave to your loved ones.

 Inheritance Tax is a tax paid on your property and belongings (estate) when you die.
-It has to be paid before probate is granted and the inheritance is released.
-With tax currently charged at 40% on estates worth more than £325,000, Inheritance Tax can take a sizeable slice out of the wealth you wish to leave your family.
+It has to be paid before probate is granted and the inheritance is released, and can take a sizeable slice out of the wealth you wish to leave your family.

 Your estate, for Inheritance Tax purposes includes: